Top 3 Best Ultralight Spinning Rods– 2019

 My Top Picks for Ultralight Spinning Rods

 I've narrowed down my picks for the current top ultralight spinning rods on the market to three: Best Under $50, Best Value, and Best Overall.
-These spinning rods weigh next to nothing, cast with precision, and easily handle hefty fish while still letting the little guys horse you around.
+These spinning rods weigh next to nothing, cast with precision, and easily handle hefty fish while still giving the little guys a fighting chance.

 Best Ultralight Rod Under $50: Ugly Stik Elite

-For anyone who knew Ugly Stiks from decades back, they may have left a bad taste in your mouth.
-Ugly Stik started out with a mission to create a nearly unbreakable fishing rod, which they did.
+For anyone fished with Ugly Stiks from decades back, they may have left a bad taste in your mouth.
+Ugly Stik started out with a mission to create a nearly unbreakable fishing rod, which they did, and still do.
 Unfortunately, the early models of these rods were practically broom sticks.
 Built like a tank with the reflexes of a tank.
-Eventually, that all changed.
+Over time though, they've improved the recipe.

 The new line of Ugly Stiks have the same unbreakable construction, but you would never guess that from the sensitivity and flexibility of these rods.
 When I worked at the fishing shop, the old timer fishermen who had got to know the Ugly Stiks of yesteryear were always blown away when we finally convinced them to give the new models a try.
 And they just keep getting better.

-Now, Ugly Stiks are not a true full graphite construction, partially due to keeping the cost down, and partially in maintaining their indestructible construction.
+Now, Ugly Stiks are not a true full graphite construction, but rather a fiberglass-graphite hybrid.
+This is partially in order to keep the cost lower, but mostly in order to maintain their indestructible construction (fiberglass is tougher than graphite).
 As a result, Ugly Stiks take a small performance hit, although its really pretty minor.

 Given their toughness, Ugly Stiks are the perfect rod for lending to a friend, strapping to a backpack as you careen down a ravine to a hidden trout stream, or stashing in the trunk of a car for those impromptu river bend turn-outs.